-Note that it is important to observe (1) the oxygen concentration during the course of the titration, since oxygen levels must not decline close to zero levels (else the titration must be interrupted for re-oxygenation, before continuation of the titration protocol), and (2) the stimulation of respiration to avoid excess FCCP beyond the optimum concentration for maximum flux (unless inhibition by FCCP of respiration is to be demonstrated).
+Oxygen concentration during the titration must not decline close to zero levels.
+Else the titration must be interrupted for re-oxygenation, before continuation of the titration protocol.
+When a plateau of flux is reached and further titrations of uncoupler do not stimulate or even inhibit respiration, press [F8] and stop the TIP2k titration.
+Mark the section of maximum flux as 3-E (ETS capacity).
+Avoid excess uncoupler beyond the optimum concentration for maximum flux (unless inhibition by uncoupler of respiration is to be demonstrated).

-At the end of the titration, carefully remove the needles from the chamber.
-After an aerobic-anoxic transition (zero oxygen calibration, with a mark R0 on the plots for oxygen concentration), lift the stoppers (using the gas spacer) for re-oxygenation, close the chamber when the desired oxygen level has been retained, allow for a 10-min stabilization period, and continue with manual titrations of rotenone (1 μ l of a 0.2 mM stock in ethanol; a second 1 μ l titration may be applied as a control for full inhibition of complex I) and antimycin A (1 μ l of a 5 mM stock in ethanol).
+At the end of the titration, remove the needles carefully from the chamber.
+After an aerobic-anoxic transition (zero oxygen calibration, with a mark RO on the plots for oxygen concentration), lift the stoppers (using the stopper spacer) for re-oxygenation, close the chamber when the desired oxygen level has been retained, allow for a 10-min stabilization period, and continue with manual titrations of rotenone (1 μl of a 0.2 mM Rot stock in ethanol for full inhibition of Complex I) and antimycin A (1 μl of a 5 mM Ama stock in ethanol).
 Mark the sections of inhibited flux ("4-ROX" after immediate addition of both inhibitors; Fig. 1).

-9. DatLab On-Line Analysis
+9. DatLab real-time analysis